Teatro Puerto Rico: The decline in the 1960s

 Teatro Puerto Rico marquee, promoting "Almas del Infierno," starring William Valentin Rico and Carla Pinza, directed by Anthony Felton, and released in 1966.

 During the 1960s, the growing Puerto Rican and Latino population was entertained not only by the performances of musicians from Puerto Rico and Cuba, but also from the local Bronx's burgeoning second generation Latino American musicians whose music and styles were influenced by the local nation musical trends.
 Musicians such as Tito Puente, Vicentico Valdés, Marcelino Guerra, Machito, Arsenio Rodríguez, Charlie and Eddie Palmieri, Orlando Marin, Manny Oquendo, Ray Barretto, Barry Rogers, Johnny Pacheco, Joe Loco, Joe Quijano, Willie Colón and Héctor Lavoe performed at the Teatro.

 In the late 1960s, the neighborhood went into decline and theTeatro could no longer compete with larger theaters in contracting performers.
 For a brief period theTeatro presented live wrestling matches; however, attendance at the Teatro Puerto Rico continued to drop and it closed its doors in the late 1970s.
 Mr. James Sanchez, a real estate developer, invested $1.2 million and in 1987, after two years of renovations, Teatro Puerto Rico opened its doors once again as a performing arts center for the Hispanic community.
 The auditorium was divided into three sections, two for "live" performances and one for showing the latest Hollywood movies with Spanish subtitles.

 In 1996 the owner rented the theater to New York State Senator Pedro Espada.
 Six months later the Teatro finally closed its doors indefinitely after the senator failed to pay its rent.
-As a consequence, the senator was evicted and pleaded guilty to using false information to win a $95,000 state grant, which was supposed to pay theTeatro Puerto Rico's $10,000-per-month rent.
+As a consequence, the senator was evicted and pleaded guilty to using false information to win a $95,000 state grant, which was supposed to pay the Teatro Puerto Rico's $10,000-per-month rent.